 --periodic-box-corners numbers coordinates of two corners (x1 y1 z1 x2 y2 z2) to define and use a periodic box

---pdb-or-mmcif-heteroatoms flag to include heteroatoms when reading input in PDB or mmCIF format
+--pdb-or-mmcif-exclude-heteroatoms flag to exclude heteroatoms when reading input in PDB or mmCIF format

 --pdb-or-mmcif-join-models flag to join multiple models into an assembly when reading input in PDB or mmCIF format